concourse/github-release-resource/README.md

 * `repository`: *Required.* The repository name that contains the releases.

 * `access_token`: *Optional.* Used for accessing a release in a private-repo during an `in` and pushing a release to a repo during an `out`.
-The access token you create is only required to have the `repo` or `public_repo` scope.
+The [fine-grained access token](https://github.com/settings/personal-access-tokens) you create is only required to have the `content` permission.
+For classic access tokens, you need the `repo` or `public_repo` permission.

 * `github_api_url`: *Optional.* If you use a non-public GitHub deployment then you can set your API URL here.